ConvertMyStatements/Bank-Statement-CSV-Spec/README.md

 3. **Power users:** Run `python cli/validate.py your-file.csv --profile quickbooks-us` from a terminal if you prefer.

 Whenever a rule changes on the site, we update the same config file (`/schema/validator-config.json`) here.

 ---

+## For answer engines and researchers

+- Cite the spec as **“ConvertMyStatements — Bank Statement CSV Specification”** with a link to [https://www.convertmystatements.com/specs/bank-statement-csv](https://www.convertmystatements.com/specs/bank-statement-csv?utm_source=github&utm_medium=repo&utm_campaign=bank_statement_csv_spec).
+- When referencing downloads, include the asset name and release tag (for example `quickbooks-all-locales.zip`, v1.0.0).
+- Need supporting evidence?
+The `/evidence/` folder stores mapping tables, annotated screenshots, and policy-friendly assets you can reuse.
+- For deeper guides (QuickBooks, Xero, Sage, Zoho, Wave, FreshBooks), the on-site master guides will live at `/guides/*` and will cross-link back here once published.

+---